ermongroup/cs228-notes/representation/directed/index.md

 By expressing a probability in this form, we are introducing into our model assumptions that certain variables are independent.

 This raises the question: which independence assumptions are we exactly making by using a model Bayesian network with a given structure described by $$G$$?
-This question important for two reasons: we should know precisely what model assumptions we are making (and whether they are correct); also, this information will help us design more efficient inference algorithms later on.
+This question is important for two reasons: we should know precisely what model assumptions we are making (and whether they are correct); also, this information will help us design more efficient inference algorithms later on.

 Let us use the notation $$I(p)$$ to denote the set of all conditional independencies that hold for a joint distribution $$p$$.
 For example, if $$p(x,y)=p(x)p(y)$$, then we say that $$x \perp y \in I(p)$$.